BulbEnergy/bulb-audit/content/patterns/general/heading-structure.md

 * [About → Our energy](https://bulb.co.uk/energy) (✖️ An `<h2>` for the main heading followed by further `<h2>` elements)
 * [About → Careers](https://bulb.co.uk/careers) (✖️ Multiple `<h1>` elements)
 * [About → Business](https://bulb.co.uk/business) (✖️ An `<h2>` for the main heading followed by further `<h2>` elements)
+* Footer (✖️ The footer on each page has headings starting at the `<h3>` level, but this is not thematically correct, since the content here does not belong to the `<h2>` introduced section that typically resides above the footer in the main content.)

 ### Join site